kyma-project/website/src/blog-posts/7-release-notes-05.md

 Making use of serverless concepts and technologies is what makes Kyma so great.
 Hence, we made a number of improvements in this area:

-- The Lambda UI is extended with the option to set Environment Variable Prefixes for Service Bindings.
-This will allow the binding of multiple services with the same set of environment variables.
+- The Lambda UI was extended with the option to set Environment Variable Prefixes for Service Bindings.
+This allows binding multiple services with the same set of environment variables.
 - The Lambda UI is extended with the option to set JWK Authentication Properties.
 This allows to define specific Token Issuers.

 ![](https://github.com/kyma-project/website/blob/7fedd5f06d48150af5305dd29c6836c00698eae4/src/blog-posts/assets/jwks_authentication_1.png)